Cerphe Colwell, Stephen Moore, Carrel Books. 2016

 Springsteen, Lowell George, Tom Waits, Frank Zappa, and many other rock luminaries.
 Cerphe’s radio resume includes WAVA, DC101, WJFK, and current station Music Planet Radio.
 Cerphe lives in Leesburg,

-Stephen Moore has coauthored three books, Johnny Holliday: From Rock to Jock, Helen Hayes: A Bio-Bibliography, and Hoop Tales: Maryland Terrapins Men’s Basketball.
-A research technologist at Georgetown University, he plays in the Bethesda, Maryland, rock cover band The Razors.
+Stephen Moore has coauthored four books, Johnny Holliday: From Rock to Jock, Helen Hayes: A Bio-Bibliography, Hoop Tales: Maryland Terrapins Men’s Basketball., and John Duffey's Bluegrass Life.
+A retired technologist at Georgetown University, he plays in the Bethesda, Maryland, rock cover band The Razors.